-Center for Southeast Asian Social Studies (CESASS) is a research institute of Gadjah Mada University that focuses on social issues in Southeast Asian region.
+Center for Southeast Asian Social Studies (CESASS) is a research institute of Universitas Gadjah Mada that focuses on social issues in Southeast Asian region.
 The research center was founded on 1st April 1986 with the name of Pusat Antar Universitas (PAU) Sosial.
 In 2001, under the supervision of Prof. Bambang Purwanto the name was changed into CESASS in order to emphasize the commitment toward social studies in Southeast Asian area.

 Southeast Asian countries are characterized by a high level of pluralism and multiculturalism.
 Over the years, they have gone through several important historical changes that have shaped the characteristics of their society.
 Starting from the development of civilization, Southeast Asian countries have experienced colonialism, World War, Cold War and the global economic crisis.
 These historical, and sociocultural dynamics have increased diversity between countries in this region from different aspects, such as historical heritage, culture, religion and beliefs, social and economic structure in the society as well politics and governments.

 From the knowledge production point of view, the Southeast Asian region represents an extremely dynamic and interesting area to study.
 Southeast Asian region did not only represent a passive arena for competition over political, social, cultural power and regional security, Southeast Asian countries were also able to play an active role in determining regional dynamics.
 The results of these dynamics can be observed in the decision that Southeast Asian political leaders made to unify themselves under ASEAN by identifying themselves as one community.